georgeflanagin/undeux2/README.md

 ### How `undeux` works

+`undeux` first processes the directory information without reading any of the files.
+It builds a collisions-allowed dictionary, where the size of the file is treated as the hash index, and the value is a list of file names with that size.

+The next step is to process the hash table, and calculate the

-undeux works by creating a score for each file that indicates the likelihood that it is a candidate for removal.
+`undeux` works by creating a score for each file that indicates the likelihood that it is a candidate for removal.
 The scoring is on the half open interval `[0 ..
 1)`, where zero indicates that the file may not be removed, and values near 1 indicate that if you don't